 Exception for Armed Forces.
-If you are in the TIP Armed Forces and you moved because of a permanent change of station, you do not have to meet the distance test.
+If you are in the Armed Forces and you moved because of a permanent change of station, you do not have to meet the distance test.
 See Members of the Armed Forces, later.

 Main job location.
 Your main job location is usually the place where you spend most of your working time.
 A new job location is a new place where you will work permanently or indefinitely rather than temporarily.
-If there is no one place where you spend most of your working time, your main job location is the place where your work is centered.
-For example, your main job location is where you report for work or are otherwise required to "base" your work.
+If there is no one place where you spend most of your working time, your main job location is the place where your work is centered, such as where you report for work or are otherwise required to "base" your work.